 Arkansas maintains two statewide Central Registries of substantiated cases of abuse and neglect.
-The DHS Divisionof Children and Family Services (DCFS) maintains the registry for children and DHS Adult Protective Services (APS) maintains the adult abuse registry.
+The DHS Division of Children and Family Services (DCFS) maintains the registry for children and DHS Adult Protective Services (APS) maintains the adult abuse registry.
 All PASSE HCBS Providers must initiate a check of all employees on both registries.
-PASSEs or the Provider must also check any adult over the age of 18 residing in an alternative livinghome or group home, including employees' spouses.
+PASSEs or the Provider must also check any adult over the age of 18 residing in an alternative living home or group home, including employees' spouses.
 This check will provide documentation that the prospective employee's name and any adult family members' names do not appear on the statewide central registry.
-Employers check the Employment Clearance registry (ECR) to see if there are any disqualifiers listed.
-The employer submits the applicant's information to the Child Maltreatment, and Adult and Long- Term Care Facility Resident Maltreatment Registries.
-Each Registry will send a report to the employer advising them if the applicant is on their Registry.

 Each PASSE is required to adopt policies that address what actions will be taken if an adult family member's name appears on the central registry when the individual being served is in an alternative living home or group home.
-If arecord is found in either registry, the individual who received this information shall notify the Director of the program in writing so that corrective measures may be determined.
-When a PASEE or employer/provider is notified that an individual's name is oneither Registry, the PASSE or employer/provider must take corrective measures that comply with their internal policies and A.C.A.
+If a record is found in either registry, the individual who received this information shall notify the Director of the program in writing so that corrective measures may be determined.
+When a PASEE or employer/provider is notified that an individual's name is on either Registry, the PASSE or employer/provider must take corrective measures that comply with their internal policies and A.C.A.
 20-38-101 et seq.
-The Office of Innovation and Delivery System Reform (IDSR), PASSE Compliance Office in conjunction with DDS staff, review evidence of central registry checks for eacheredentialed PASSE provider during the annual review.
+The Office of Innovation and Delivery System Reform (IDSR), in conjunction with DDS staff, review evidence of central registry checks for each credentialed PASSE provider during the annual review.